 HOW TO SPONOR ME

 Whether you are a company or an individual, you can easily sponsor me as a dancer.
 You can contribute towards my pointe shoes, audition fees, or even airline ticket to an audition.
 Everyone who donates will receive a personalized thank you card in the mail and will be listed as a sponsor on my website.
-Those who donate $200 or more will also receive a signed pair of used pointe shoes.
+Those who donate $250 or more will also receive a signed pointe shoe that I have worn during rehearsals, shows or performances .

 Ian Richardson Grace Choong Dana Contra Marshall Meadows